Manufacturing Processes

 |---|---|---|---|---|

-| Sand casting | Poor | ±1-2mm | High | Low |
+| Sand casting | Poor | ±1 to 2mm | High | Low |

-| Die casting | Good | ±0.1mm | High | Medium-High |
+| Die casting | Good | ±0.1mm | High | Medium to high |

-| Investment casting | Excellent | ±0.2mm | Very High | High |
+| Investment casting | Excellent | ±0.2mm | Very high | High |

 | Permanent mold | Good | ±0.5mm | Medium | Medium |